Str4yWolf/amap-docs/README.md

 ﻿# AMAP Docs
 AMAP - Advanced Manuscript Analysis Portal - is a software tool to aid the study of manuscripts.
-This documentation should be helpful in guiding you through the onboarding process, app navigation, and functinality.
+This documentation should be helpful in guiding you through the onboarding process, app navigation, and functionality.

 ```